 What is the commitment required during the fellowship?

-Applicants must be willing to be an active participant in monthly labs and quarterly workshops, an annual exhibition, pitch/showcase, and ongoing online forum.
+Applicants must be an active participant in all five in-person events (three in the Bay Area, one in Durham, NC and one in Camden, ME) and five online webinars.
+In-person events will each be two to three days long, while webinars will be three to five hours long.
 Applicants must commit to citing BAVC along with other major funders of the project that they develop through MediaMaker (such as in project credits, in any “About,” “Funders,” or “Sponsors” page of a project web site) with BAVC logo and link; and must commit to participating in the production of a short promotional case study video about their project (with assistance from a BAVC-trained intern, provided through the in kind award).
 Each fellow must also write one guest blog about their project and complete the program evaluation to receive their stipend.
-Note: These commitments are all designed to “help us help you” as a fellow, and we frequently use these materials to gain exposure opportunities for your project at conferences, public forums, funder presentations, and other events.
+[Note: These commitments are all designed to “help us help you” as a Fellow, and we frequently use these materials to gain exposure opportunities for your project at conferences, public forums, funder presentations, and other events.]

 Not necessarily.
-We hope that the fellowship will help you make great progress with your project, and that what you learn and the relationships you form will help guide not only your current project, but also your career and creative work.
-At the showcase event, each fellow shares some kind of trailer or clip from a work in progress with the attendees, who consist of the fellows and invitees from the media arts funding, production, technology, and distribution communities.
-Fellows share something of what their trajectory has been over the course of their fellowship: where they began the year, how the project changed through the MediaMaker, how the fellow’s creative process was influenced, where the project is now, and where it is headed.
-Like the fellowship itself, each presentation is unique to the project and fellow, and invites more industry leaders to support it and follow it through to completion and success.
+We hope that the Fellowship will help you make great progress with your project, and that what you learn and the relationships you form will help guide not only your current project, but also your career and creative work.
+At the final event in San Francisco, participants share something of what their trajectory has been over the course of their Fellowship: where they began the year, how the project changed through the MediaMaker, how the Fellow’s creative process was influenced, where the project is now, and where it is headed.

 Can more than one person from a team participate?